|

 Asteroid, any of a host of small bodies, about 1,000 km (600 miles) or less in diameter, that orbit the Sun primarily between the orbits of Mars and Jupiter in a nearly flat ring called the asteroid belt.
 Hundreds of thousands of asteroids are known.

-Asteroid Fast Facts - NASA
+Asteroid Facts - Science@NASA

 |